llo3iTiB4iK/automated-data-analysis/README.md

-!
-TO BE UPDATED...
 # Automated Data Analysis and Reporting Web Service

 This project is a **web service** for automated data preprocessing and report generation.
-It helps users clean, transform, and understand their datasets by offering intuitive recommendations based on the task type (regression, classification, clustering).
+It helps users clean, transform, and understand datasets by offering intuitive recommendations based on the task type (regression, classification, clustering).

 ## 🌐 Features